aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 ```

 If you specify multiple steps, they will execute in parallel by default.
 However,
 you can manually add dependencies in two ways if you wish to specify an order.
-To add a dependency,you can call `step.AddStepDependency()`:
+To add a dependency,you can call `step.addStepDependency()`:

 ```ts
 const firstStep = new pipelines.ManualApprovalStep('B');